lincity-ng/lincity-ng/CONTRIBUTING.md

 - **Internal** for implementation changes that may be invisible to the user
 - **Documentation / Translation** for updates to documentation or translation

-Each entry should be written in past tense and preferably start with one of five
+Each entry should be written in past tense and preferably start with one of the following five keywords:
-keywords:
 - **Fixed** for changes that fix previously broken behavior
 - **Added** for new features
 - **Removed** for now-removed features
 - **Changed** for modifications to existing functionality
 - **Deprecated** for features now planned to be removed

-- Additionally, add a **[SECURITY]** tag to the beginning of the entry if it addresses a security vulnerability.
+Additionally, add a **[SECURITY]** tag to the beginning of your entry if it addresses a security vulnerability.

-Entries should be ordered based on their relevance, especially to the end user.
-More relevant entries should appear toward the top of the section.

 ### Credits list

 If this is your first time contributing to LinCity-NG, please add your name to the [credits list](data/gui/creditslist.xml).
-Add your name, the current year, and (optionally), following the format of other entries.
+Add your name, the current year, and (optionally) your email, following the same format of other entries.
 Note, the entries are ordered by last name.
 If you already have an entry in the credits list, take a moment to update the year and/or email address of your entry.

 ## Contributing Code